The League of Gentlemen: History

 In September 2006, the unofficial website reported that The League of Gentlemen were to 'reunite' at the beginning of 2007, most likely to plan for the fourth series.
 Shearsmith and Pemberton appeared on The Russell Brand Show on 22 December 2006.
 When asked "Will there be any more of The League of Gentlemen?", Shearsmith simply replied "Yes" but was quick to change the subject and not reveal anything about a new series.
 On the official website, Shearsmith's blog entry for 23 May 2007 stated that the troupe had recently met up in London's West End: "We discussed our next project – it seems we have hit upon something.
 Early days – but exciting nevertheless."

 Shearsmith and Pemberton later collaborated to create another dark comedy series, Psychoville (2009); Gatiss appeared in one episode.
 In May 2008, Shearsmith confirmed that although he and Pemberton would be making Psychoville without the other members of the League, the League would reunite in the future.
 The three also performed together in the fourth series of Horrible Histories, in which they play American film producers who hear film pitches from historical figures.
 Shearsmith and Pemberton also wrote and starred in the black comedy anthology series Inside No. 9, which premiered on BBC Two in 2014.
-In 2022, Gatiss appeared in one episode.
+Gatiss appeared in two episodes, in 2022 and 2024.

 A one-off radio show, The League of Gentlemen's Ghost Chase, was broadcast on 28 October 2010 for Halloween.
-Unlike other shows, this was not a scripted dark comedy but a documentary of the members spending a night at The Ancient Ram Inn, reputedly the most haunted hotel in the country.
+Unlike other shows, this was not a scripted dark comedy but a documentary of the members spending a night at the Ancient Ram Inn, reputedly the most haunted hotel in the country.

 Speaking to BBC Radio 6 in October 2016, Mark Gatiss spoke about the desire of the creators to revive the programme in some form with Brexit forming a suitable background to revive it.

 In April 2017, both Gatiss and Shearsmith confirmed that the programme would be returning for an anniversary special.
 The BBC announced in August 2017 that three special new episodes were to be produced, to be aired in December 2017.